Stressful Times: The Role of Dental Hygienists in Suicide Awareness

 During this time of stress and isolation, dental professionals should be aware of signs of suicidal ideation and how to respond when suspected.
 Some signs may be presented blatantly, such as speaking about dying, saying goodbye to loved ones as if it is the last visit, loss of interest in friends and work, and giving away all of one’s belongings.

-Other signs are more covert such as making comments like, “I may not make it, I am not sure I will survive, and I am not sure what I might do.”
+Other signs are more covert, such as making comments like, “I may not make it, I am not sure I will survive, and I am not sure what I might do.”
 Whether someone shows obvious or subtle signs, it is prudent to compassionately address any call for help.

 Many people believe that if a sign of suicide is noticed, the negative thoughts will be exacerbated through confrontation or questioning.
 The opposite is true.
 Helping people who are showing signs of suicide is a multifaceted issue and can become quite complicated and thus cannot be completely addressed in the scope of this short article.
-Here are a few crisis intervention tips to employ that could save someone’s life:

-Provide support: If a plan and a means are established, this would be the time to get immediate help.
+If a plan and a means are established, this would be the time to get immediate help.
 For example, if someone says that they plan to use the pills in their possession later that day, go to where the person is, if possible, and call 911.
 If they have not thought through how or when they will end their own life, this is good news at the moment, but it does not mean that it will not change the next day.

-Have a meaningful conversation about their needs and direct them to help, such as a therapist or hotline.
+Discuss their needs and direct them to help, such as a therapist or hotline.
 Follow up with them daily as long as needed.
 Offer encouraging language like, “You can and will get through this.”
 Also, reminding them of things they have to live for can be very effective.
 “Have you thought about what your daughter will do without you?
 Have you thought about how much she will miss you?”

 The most important step is starting the conversation.
 Remember that even though you are not a mental health professional, you can have a huge impact on someone’s decision.
 Be open and supportive by showing nonjudgmental regard for their wellbeing.
 Do not be afraid to initiate the important dialogue that may prevent tragedy.
 In a time when the world seems upside down, compassion and empathy are essential for healing and perseverance.